 Since mentioning this strange habit, well a strange habit to me thats is, I’ve had ten or so emails, mostly telling me that I am wrong, we’re not perverts, you don’t understand.
 So today I thought I’d give you the readers the chance to see some of these people in action.
 I’ve grabbed a few screenshots from r/waifu on Reddit, but other forums will be available.

 (SO means significant other..previously to this I’d only ever seen it on the terrible facebook.)

 How about here?

-Yes mate, talking to real girls is a million times better and think of all that fresh air you’d get as a perk!
+Yes mate, talking to real girls is at least a million times better and think of all that fresh air you’d get as a perk!
 This waifuist may disagree though.